jnbrewster/Zipline/README.md

 # Zipline
 ##Layout of zipline project based off the portfolio task on freecodecamp.
-##My thoughts.
+##My thoughts on the project layout guide.
-- It wastes a lot of space and requires a lot of scrolling to get information.
+- It wastes a lot of space and requires too much scrolling to get information.
-- I'd like to condense the 4 pages into 2 pages:
+- I'd like to condense 4 pages into 2 pages:
-  - The first index page would stay the same and the 2nd page would combine the remaining information.
+  - The first index page would contain the About information (maybe with a photo) and the 2nd page would combine the Portfolio and Contact information sections.

 ```